 The night before you leave, take your icebox and add an ice block inside.
 Loose ice also works.
 The next day, remove the used ice and put in a new batch.
 This prepares your icebox so that it’ll already be cold when you put in the ice you’re actually going to use for your fishing trip.
 It may be extra work and added cost, but you won’t regret it once you discover that it actually helps.

-Pre-chilling doesn’t only apply to your icebox or cooler, though.
+Pre-chilling doesn’t only apply to your cooler, though.
 If you’re going to use it for food and drinks, store them in the freezer the night before.
-If you don’t want them frozen, then just keep them in the fridge to chill before you put them in your icebox.
+If you don’t want them frozen, then just keep them in the fridge to chill before you put them in your esky.
 The point is, you mustn’t put room temperature food or drinks in your cold icebox, or else it’ll start to melt the ice.

 THE SUN IS YOUR ENEMY

-Buying an icebox is easy, but keeping the ice from melting is a little bit trickier.
+Buying an esky is easy, but keeping the ice from melting is a little bit trickier.
 Nobody likes warm beer or spoiled fish, so making your ice last longer is imperative to ensure a hassle-free trip.
 Take these tips into account, and you’ll find yourself with ice that lasts all through the day.